 I tried figuring out what religion it represented, but I honestly don’t know much about Chinese or Asian religions.
 I’ve seen it written that it’s a part of Chinese folk religion and also a mix of Buddhist, Taoist, and other religions.
 Either way, it’s quite a cool spot to visit, especially around Chinese New Year.

-6. Tian Yuan Gong
+6. Go Out to Tian Yuan Gong

-This is a bit of a trek from the main part of Taipei, but, wow, was it worth it just to see this temple up close.
+Tian Yuan Gong is a bit of a trek from the main part of Taipei, but, wow, was it worth it just to see this temple up close.
 If I had been wearing more comfortable shoes, I would have gone in and explored more, but I, uh, wore horribly uncomfortable ones and had blisters. *cough*

 The temple itself is 200m high and has five floors, each dedicated to a different Taoist deity.
 It’s quite beautiful no matter what time of the year, but if you can match your travel dates to cherry blossom season, it’s a popular spot to see the pink blooms.